Kabo is a quickly-growing Canadian Fresh Home-Delivered dog food brand who have followed the huge success of similar brands based south of the border.

 Kabo promised to expand its range soon, which would bring it up to three to four recipes, which is a similar size to its US counterparts.

-It is surprising that Kabo has released a dry dog food recipe so quickly, given that most of the other home-delivered dog food brands have chosen not to enter this space.
-The only other brand to release a kibble recipe successfully has been Spot & Tango.
+It is surprising that Kabo has released several dry dog food recipe so quickly, given that most of the other home-delivered dog food brands have chosen not to enter this space.

-If you want to learn more about Kabo’s kibble recipe, check out their page dedicated to it, which can be found here.
+If you want to learn more about Kabo’s kibble recipes, check out their page dedicated to it, which can be found here.

-We strongly believe that other fresh dog food providers will expand into this market in the coming years.
+We strongly believe that other fresh dog food providers will expand into this market in the coming years to take advantage of the huge number of cat owners looking for high-quality food.

-The nutrition offered by Kabo recipes varies between the four recipes.
-The nutritional profile is above-average compared to many traditional dry dog food recipes but is below some of their US counterparts that produce fresh dog food.
+The nutrition offered by Kabo recipes varies significantly between their four fresh dog food recipes.
+The nutritional profile is above-average compared to many traditional dry dog food recipes but is below some of their US counterparts that produce similar fresh dog food.

-The proportion of protein in Kabo recipes is satisfactory but would not be classed as extraordinary by most.
+The proportion of protein in Kabo recipes is satisfactory but would not be classed as extraordinary by most and is comparable to premium dry dog food.

-Both the Chicken and the Turkey recipes have meager proportions of fat compared to typical dog food recipes.
-This could appeal to dogs looking to achieve weight loss or looking to avoid weight gain.
+Both the Chicken and the Turkey recipes have meager proportions of fat compared to typical dog food recipes which is notable.
+This low-fat diet could appeal to dogs looking to achieve weight loss or looking to avoid weight gain.

 Below is an example of the nutrition offered by a Kabo recipe (Savoury Beef Recipe).